immutable/sample-unity-game/README.md

 3. Open `Assets/Runner/Scripts/Config.cs`
     1. Update`TOKEN_TOKEN_ADDRESS` to the contract address of Immutable Runner Token
     2. Update`SKIN_TOKEN_ADDRESS` to the contract address of Immutable Skin Token
 4. The game uses [Immutable X Single and Bulk transfer](https://docs.immutable.com/docs/x/sdks/unity/#immutable-x-transfer) to perform crafting, so you must [contact us](https://docs.immutable.com/docs/x/contact/) for pre-approval.
+You will need to provide us:
+    1. The name of the game
+    2. The environment i.e. Sandbox
+    3. The client ID
+    2. The `TOKEN_TOKEN_ADDRESS` and the receiver's address `0x0000000000000000000000000000000000000000`

 ## Running the game on Windows and macOS